cylc/cylc-admin/docs/proposal-group-trigger.md

 behaviour because (2) automatically satisfies all the prerequisites.

-If there are dependencies between the targeted tasks, this makes rerunning any sub-graph in Cylc 8 very easy.
+If there are dependencies between the targeted tasks, this makes rerunning any sub-graph in Cylc 8 (where the tasks can be identified as a group) very easy.

 ## Implementation

-For the selected group of tasks, examine all prerequisites to find any that point outside of the group.
-Satsifying these external prerequisites will:
+For the group of tasks, examine all prerequisites to find and satisfy any that point outside of the group, to:
 - immediately trigger the "initial tasks" of the group, and
 - satisfy any off-flow prerequisites that would cause a stall